Aymaan-Ashhab-Ahmed/GalendARY/README.md

 # GalendARY Application

 ## Description
 *GalendARY* [^1] is a calendar, meeting and scheduling application built for the Android platform.
 The application's main purpose is to streamline event planning for large groups of people by providing a heatmap feature that event organizers can use to gauge a group’s availability over a specified time frame.
-By creating a group and inviting other users, events can be scheduled at optimal times that fit every group member's schedule with minimal cxonflict resolution.
+By creating a group and inviting other users, events can be scheduled at optimal times that fit every group member's schedule with minimal conflict resolution.

 ## Developers
 - Nabi Can Ozberkman